pishen/akka-ui/README.md

 ### Dynamic Stream Handling

 In some use cases, we may have to reference back to a `Source` that's not yet materialized, or merge more `Source` into an already materialized stream.
-In these cases, one can use Akka's `MergeHub` to achieve the task.
+In these cases, one can use Akka's `MergeHub` and `BroadcastHub` to achieve the task.
 Following is another Todo-list example which add a "Remove" button after each Todo item, and cycle the "Remove" signal back to list's source:

 ``` scala
 val contentInput = input().render